Mershops Galleria at Sunset

-Galleria at Sunset (informally referred to as Galleria Mall) is an indoor shopping mall at 1300 West Sunset Road in Henderson, Nevada.
-It is managed by Spinoso Real Estate Group since 2024.
+Mershops Galleria at Sunset (informally referred to as Galleria Mall) is an indoor shopping mall at 1300 West Sunset Road in Henderson, Nevada.
+It is owned by Mershops and managed by Spinoso Real Estate Group.
 Plans to build the mall were announced in 1987, but construction did not begin until 1995.
 It opened on February 28, 1996, and received its first major renovation in 2013, followed by an expansion which added several restaurants.

 It is Henderson's first and only indoor mall, and one of four indoor malls in the Las Vegas Valley.
 It is also one of the largest malls in the state, with 1080208 sqft.
 Anchor tenants include Dick's Sporting Goods (formerly Galyan's), Dillard's, JCPenney, Kohl's (formerly Mervyn's), and Macy's (formerly Robinsons-May).

 History

+Planning, Construction, and Opening

 In 1986, southern Nevada developer Leslie Dunn showed a group of prospective investors the vacant property that would eventually become the site of the Galleria at Sunset.
 Most of the investors joined Dunn to construct the mall, forming Ranch Property Development and partnering with Forest City Enterprises.
 Plans for the Ranch Mall were announced in 1987, and the name was changed two years later.
 James Heller was the architect, and early plans included a six-screen movie theater.

 At one point, construction was set to begin in 1990, with the opening expected in 1992.
 However, the start of construction was delayed by the early 1990s recession.
 Construction eventually began in January 1995, and it spurred a period of rapid commercial development in the surrounding area, including the Sunset Station hotel-casino across the street.

 The Galleria at Sunset was built at a cost of $150 million.
 It opened on the morning of February 28, 1996, as Henderson's first shopping mall.
 It was also the fourth indoor mall to open in the Las Vegas Valley.
 An estimated 12,000 to 15,000 people attended the opening.
 Shows starring Disney characters were staged around the Galleria as part of the opening celebration, and continued in the following days to promote the mall's Disney Store.

 Approximately 300,000 people lived within a 10-mile radius of the Galleria, which planned to stage family-oriented activities throughout the year to appeal to those residents.
 The target clientele was females between the ages of 25 and 54, a demographic group that was prominent in Henderson.
 The mall had more than 2,000 employees.
 It partnered with Sunset Station in the late 1990s to offer "shop-and-stay" packages to visitors from out of town.

 In 1997, there were plans for the Santa Fe Galleria Hotel to be built on property adjacent to the mall, with the two buildings being connected.
 The Galleria Mall partnered with Santa Fe Gaming to build an ice rink at the new casino, although both projects were later canceled.